 Payment holidays may not necessarily show up on credit reports or dent your credit score, as discussed above, but there are ways lenders could see that you’ve taken one.

 That’s because your record will continue to be updated during the agreed payment holiday and will show the latest balance each month.

 Lenders take into account your overall debt level and how much of your credit you use on your cards when they are assessing your affordability.
 So if large debts have built up, depending on their individual policies, you could find it more difficult to take on new borrowing.

-Nevertheless, the current measures should help to reduce some of the worst damage and if you think you are going to struggle to make repayments.
-It’s much better to agree to a payment freeze than simply stop paying as that will have a severe and immediate effect on your credit score.
+Nevertheless, the current measures should help to reduce some of the worst damage if you think you’re going to struggle to make repayments.
+It’s much better to agree to a payment holiday than simply stop paying, as that would have a severe and immediate effect on your credit score.

 - Find out more: free debt advice contacts